240350pranisha-oss/CA-labs/lab5/readme.md

-Lab Report: VHDL Code for Combinational Circuit – Comparator Experiment Title
+LAB REPORT : VHDL Code for Combinational Circuit – Comparator

+EXPERIMENTAL TITLE
 Design and Implementation of a 2-Bit Comparator Using VHDL

-Objective
+OBJECTIVE
 To design a 2-bit combinational comparator using VHDL.
 To compare two binary numbers and determine whether one is greater than, less than, or equal to the other.
-To verify the functionality through simulation.
+To verify the functionality through simulation

-Theory
+THEORY
 A comparator is a combinational logic circuit that compares two binary numbers.
 It produces three outputs:

 A > B (Greater)